flowerinthenight/golang-monorepo/README.md

 ## How does it work

-During CircleCI builds, the [script](./.circleci/config.yml) iterates the updated files within the commit range (`CIRCLE_COMPARE_URL` environment variable in CircleCI) or the changed files within a single commit (when the range value is not a valid range).
+During CircleCI builds, the [script](./.circleci/config.yml) iterates the updated files within the commit range (`CIRCLE_COMPARE_URL` environment variable in CircleCI) or the changed files within a single commit (when the value is not a valid range), excluding hidden files, `pkg` and `vendor` folders.
+It will then try to walk up the directory path until it can find a Makefile (excluding root Makefile).
+Once found, the root Makefile will include that Makefile and call the `custom` rule as target, thus, initiating the build.

+When the changes belong to either `pkg` or `vendor`, the script will then try to determine the services (and cmds) that have dependencies using the `go list` command.
+All dependent services will then be built using the same process described above.